Arkenstone I: A Novel Method for Robustly Capturing High Specific Energy Outflows In Cosmological Simulations: Numerical Methods

-The mass to be displaced (i.e. the pre-recoupling contents of the host cell, minus any retained fraction) is re-distributed to the eligible neighbours, weighted by volume and a cubic-spline kernel function.
-Additional conserved quantities of the cell (momentum, energy, metals etc.) are likewise transferred along with the mass.
-The conserved contents of the wind particle are then added to the host cell.
-Additionally, we add a passive scalar tracer to the host cell with an initial mass fraction of unity.
-This dye is advected with the gas and allows us to identify which material has been injected as a hot wind phase.
-A cell is considered flagged as a hot wind cell if the mass fraction of this dye is above some threshold value, $f_\mathrm{w,thresh.}$.
-We take $f_\mathrm{w,thresh.}=0.1$ as our fiducial choice, but find our results are relatively insensitive to this value.
+In order to identify which material has been injected as a hot wind phase, we use a passive scalar "dye" which is advected with the gas.
+When a wind particle recouples into a cell, either by displacement or a standard recoupling, the mass fraction of the dye in the cell, $f_\mathrm{w}$, is set to unity (after any displaced material has been removed). $f_\mathrm{w}$ will decrease as the hot wind mixes with the undyed gas of the CGM.\footnote{ Over a long enough time period and given sufficient recycling of wind material, the mass fraction of the dye in the ambient CGM will gradually increase.
+For the simulations presented in this work, this effect is negligible.
+However, in a cosmological simulation this may gradually impede the ability to identify hot wind material for the purposes of our scheme.
+Decaying the dye with time solves this problem, but for simplicity we do not do this here. } A cell is considered flagged as a hot wind cell if $f_\mathrm{w}$ is above some threshold value, $f_\mathrm{w,thresh}$.
+We take $f_\mathrm{w,thresh}=0.1$ as our fiducial choice, but find our results are relatively insensitive to this value.
 As mentioned above, hot wind cells are both ineligible to receive displaced material and will cause a standard recoupling to be executed if they are the host cell of a recoupling wind particle.
-If at any point the mass of a hot wind cell reaches the target gas mass resolution of the simulation, or the temperature of the cell drops below $T_\mathrm{w,thresh.}=5\times10^4\,\mathrm{K}$ the mass fraction of the dye is set to zero.
+If at any point the temperature of the cell drops below $T_\mathrm{w,thresh}=5\times10^4\,\mathrm{K}$ the mass fraction of the dye is set to zero.